Shradhhaj-AI-World/Car_License_plate_recognition/README.md

-# OCR Flask app
+# Flask based Car License Plate Detection

+README.md

-A simple flask app that takes an image as input and returns the text within it.
+A simple flask app that takes a car image as input and returns the text within it.

-## Install python packages
-- pytessract
-- flask
-- OpenCv
-- Pillow

-## Use
-  - Run the application
-    ```python app.py```
-    Run the web application and use it.
-  - API
-    api end point
-    ```curl -i -X POST -F files=@image.png http://127.0.0.1:5000/api/ocr```
-    also add the preprocess parameter (thresh or blur).